RedHatQE/rhui3-automation/deploy/README.md

 Configuration Samples
 ---------------------
-Edit `hosts.cfg` to meet your preference:
+Edit your copy of the `hosts.cfg` to meet your preferences:
 * example 1:
 ```ini
 # Rhua+Dns+Nfs, 2*Cds, 2*HAProxy